Our commitment to good customer service

 Community Satisfaction Survey

-Every year residents in each local government area in Victoria are randomly selected to take part in a community satisfaction survey which asks for feedback on the services their local council delivers.
-The survey is conducted over the phone by JWS Research for the Victorian Government.
+Every year, residents across all local government areas in Victoria are randomly chosen to take part in a community satisfaction survey.
+The survey asks for feedback on the services their local council delivers.
+It is coordinated by the Victorian Government.

-We use the survey results to better understand the community's needs and wants and to inform the Council Plan.
+- We use the survey results to better understand your needs, wants and expectations.
+This helps us to shape the Council Plan.